lexis-project/lexis-frontend-portal-backend-services/README.md

+# lexis-frontend-portal-backend-services

-# LEXIS WP8 Portal BackEnd
+This repo contains the WP8 Portal BackEnd for LEXIS.

+## Acknowledgement
+This code repository is a result / contains results of the LEXIS project.
+The project has received funding from the European Union’s Horizon 2020 Research and Innovation programme (2014-2020) under grant agreement No. 825532.

+## Components

-This repo contains a small golang application which provides the following functionality:
+The golang application in this repository provides the following functionality:
 - serve the compiled version of the React FE
 - support an authentication flow
 - serve information relating to the logged in user, including a token valid for services within the (keycloak) realm